fbargaglistoffi/machine-learning-for-zombie-hunting/README.md

 # Code for the paper "Machine Learning for Zombie Hunting"

-In this repository we provide the code for the data analysis part of the paper [_"Machine Learning for Zombie Hunting:
+In this repository, we provide the code for the data analysis part of the paper [_"Machine Learning for Zombie Hunting:
 Predicting Distress from Firms’ Accounts and Missing Values"_](https://arxiv.org/pdf/2306.08165.pdf) by F.J.
 Bargagli-Stoffi, F. Incerti, M. Riccaboni and A. Rungi. <br />
 The code is written both in <tt>`Stata`</tt> and <tt>`R`</tt>.
 The data cleaning, the creation of the indicators, and the logit-lasso analyses were performed in <tt>`Stata`</tt>. <tt>`R`</tt> was used for the machine learning analyses.